alexford/OSCMixers/README.md

 Swift module for interacting with mixing consoles via OSC.

-This is basically an OOP abstraction on top of the [https://github.com/orchetect/OSCKit](orchetect/OSCKit) module.
+This is basically a domain-specific abstraction on top of [orchetect/OSCKit](https://github.com/orchetect/OSCKit).

 It is extremely experimental.
 I don't know what I'm doing.